 While this benefit of having good credit may be surprising, it’s true: people with higher credit scores are more likely to be offered a lower rate on their car insurance.

 Insurance companies consider risk very carefully before they extend insurance to customers.
 Given this, some insurance companies take your credit score into account when determining the risk and price of your monthly payments.
-You can’t be denied coverage solely based off your credit history, but if you have poor credit you are more likely to be offered a very high monthly premium.
+You can’t be denied coverage solely based on your credit history, but if you have poor credit you are more likely to be offered a very high monthly premium.
 Consumer Reports estimates that single drivers with just good credit pay $68 to $526 more per year and those with a poor credit score add about $1,300 to their premium, on average.

 Tip: If your credit drops after you snag a good deal on car insurance, the insurance company can raise your rates or even cancel your policy, so keep up your good credit habits.
-However, if you live in California, Hawaii or Massachusetts, consider yourself lucky: those are the only states that ban insurance companies from setting prices based off credit scores.
+However, if you live in California, Hawaii or Massachusetts, consider yourself lucky: those are the only states that ban insurance companies from setting prices based on credit scores.

 3. Benefit of Having Good Credit #3: Job Applications